eQosys/QINP/docs/stdlib/stdlib.md

  - [./linux.qnp](./linux-qnp.md)
  - [./std.qnp](./std-qnp.md)

-The main file for the Standard Library is [std.qnp](./std-qnp.md).
+The main file for the Standard Library is [./std.qnp](./std-qnp.md).
 It consists of the most fundamental functions, definitions and packs.

+Every Function/pack defined in the stdlib exists in the `std` space.